microsoft/appcenter/specs/2019-04/Windows-Plan.md

 ### Diagnostics

-- Crash and error reporting capabilities for store and sideloaded UWP (.NET Native) and WPF (.NET Framework) apps aligned with other platforms supported in App Center.
-Find more details on App Center Diagnostics features in our documentation.
+- Crash reporting capabilities for store and sideloaded UWP (.NET Native) and WPF (.NET Framework) apps aligned with other platforms supported in App Center.
+Find more details on App Center Diagnostics features in our [documentation](https://docs.microsoft.com/en-us/appcenter/diagnostics/features).

+> Note: this does not include handled exceptions and [custom properties](https://docs.microsoft.com/en-us/appcenter/diagnostics/features#key-value-pairs).

 ### Distribution